 The length of one’s body is 96 Angulas when measured by his own finger-digits.
 The Vayu Prana goes 12 Angulas farther than that.

-By the practice of yoga, one who retains the Prana that is equal to the power of Kundalini or less than that is an adept in yoga.
+By the practice of yoga, one who retains the Prana that is equal to the power of Kundalini or less than that is adept in yoga.

 The Kundalini in humans is located in the middle of the body in the form of a triangle with the radiance of igneous gold.
 In the case of quadrupeds, it is in the form of quadrangular.
 For birds, it is circular.
-It is located in middle as a flame of fire, slim and auspicious.
+It is located in the middle as a flame of fire, slim and auspicious.

 In humans, it is two Angulas above the anus and two Angulas below the genitals.
 In quadrupeds, it is in the middle of the heart.
-For birds, it is in middle of the belly.
+For birds, it is in the middle of the belly.
 At the Nine Angulas length with a height of four Angulas with the shape of an egg in the middle of the body.

-In humans, in the middle of the body is navel with a chakra (energy centre) with twelve spokes.
+In humans, in the middle of the body is navel with a chakra (energy center) with twelve spokes.
 Being induced by the virtues and sins, the Jiva is whirling in there, like a spider in the middle of the cob-web.
 In the body, the Jiva perches in the Prana.

 The location of Kundalini is below, across and above the navel.
 (Note: Already mentioned perineum as the seat.
 Here it is said that navel is the seat.
 It should be interpreted that the seat of Kundalini is perineum in case of ignorant and it is navel in case of a wise one as explained in other Upanishads)

 The power of Kundalini is eight-fold and consists of eight coils.
-It blocks the movement of Vayus, food, drink and others by covering this place with its head and the crevice of Brahman with its tail.
+It blocks the movement of Vayus, food, drink, and others by covering this place with its head and the crevice of Brahman with its tail.
 It vibrates at the time of yoga together with Apana and fire.
 The heart radiates in the form of the effulgence of knowledge.